Biden says he stands 'squarely behind' Afghanistan decision | Politics

 - United States

-US President Joe Biden said on Monday that he stands ''squarely behind'' his decision to withdraw US forces from Afghanistan and that the government's collapse was quicker than anticipated.
+Striking a defiant tone, US President Joe Biden said Monday that he stands “squarely behind” his decision to withdraw US forces from Afghanistan and that the Afghan government's collapse was quicker than anticipated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)